-Pharmacies aren’t just for picking up your prescribed meds – in fact, they offer tonnes of different services to help you look after your health.
-Plus, pharmacists are trained healthcare professionals so they can give you their expert opinion on your issue or point you in the right direction if they think you need to go elsewhere.
+Pharmacies aren’t just for picking up your prescribed medication – in fact, they offer lots of different services to help you look after your health.
+Pharmacists are trained healthcare professionals so they can give you their expert opinion on your issue or point you in the right direction if they think you need to go elsewhere.

 Here are 8 things we bet you didn’t know you could get from a pharmacy.